stfc/PSyclone/doc/user_guide/configuration.rst

 ======================= =======================================================
 iteration-spaces        This contains definitions of additional iteration spaces
                         used by PSyclone.
-A detailed description can be found in the :ref:`gocean1.0-configuration-iteration-spaces`
+A detailed description can be found in the :ref:`gocean-configuration-iteration-spaces`
                         section of the GOcean1.0 chapter.

 grid-properties         This key contains definitions to access various grid
                         properties.
-A detailed description can be found in the :ref:`gocean1.0-configuration-grid-properties`
+A detailed description can be found in the :ref:`gocean-configuration-grid-properties`
                         section of the GOcean1.0 chapter.
 ======================= =======================================================